camilobermudez85/hibernate-agent/README.md

 ```
 ... hibernate-instrumentator]$ gradle sar
 ```
-in the build/libs/ directory you'll find the *.sar file.
+in the build/libs/ directory you'll find the .sar file.

 ###Maven
 - Run,
 ```
-... hibernate-instrumentator]$ maven jar
+... hibernate-instrumentator]$ mvn jar
 ```
-in the target/ directory you'll find a *.jar file, change its extension to .sar and that is it.
+in the target/ directory you'll find a .jar file

+##Deployment

+- If you used maven to build the project, change the generated .jar extension to .sar.

 - Deploy the .sar file to JBoss